|

 The controversial decision by the International Astronomical Union to strip Pluto of its status as a major planet was a surprise to many, but seemed long overdue to others.
-The purpose of this page is to explain how Pluto was given status as a major planet, and why it may not have been worthy of that status.
+The purpose of this page is to discuss how Pluto was discovered, why it was given status as a major planet, and why it may or may not be worthy of that status.
+However, for now it is primarily a place-holder.

 The redefined Solar System.
 Major planets above, "dwarf planets" below.
 (IAU, apod060828)